Millicent Silver: Career as a harpsichordist

 She played most of the keyboard works of Bach, including his concertos, Partitas and English Suites; the Goldberg Variations featured repeatedly in her recital programmes.
 She also played the works of Carl Philipp Emanuel Bach and Johann Christian Bach, many of Domenico Scarlatti's and Antonio Soler's sonatas, many of the works of François Couperin and Jean-Philippe Rameau, the music of the English virginalists (William Byrd, Orlando Gibbons, John Bull and others), and much 20th century harpsichord music by composers such as Manuel de Falla, Hans Werner Henze and György Ligeti.
 She gave the first broadcast of Benjamin Britten's Holiday Diary, and Paul Hindemith's Flute Sonata, with John Francis.
 Walter Leigh, Gordon Jacob and Herbert Howells wrote pieces for her.
 Henze said that she played the harpsichord part in his Apollo et Hyazinthus better than anyone else.

 Her recordings include Scarlatti sonatas; some Baroque chamber music with the London Harpsichord Ensemble; oboe sonatas with her daughter Sarah Francis and the cellist Bernard Richards; and her own arrangement for seven instruments of Bach's The Musical Offering, which was used by the Argentine novelist Julio Cortázar as the framework for his short story Clon.
 She recorded the Goldberg Variations in the 1950s.
 That she made few recordings reflects the era in which she lived as well as her dislike of the process itself.
-She and John Francis made their last appearance together in Bach's Brandenburg Concerto No.5 in January 1981.
-She played in public for the last time in 1982, when she accompanied her daughter, soprano Hannah Francis, on the piano in a recital of Russian songs.
+She and John Francis made their last appearance together in Bach's Brandenburg Concerto No. 5 in January 1981.
+She played in public for the last time in 1982, when she accompanied one of her daughters, the soprano Hannah Francis, on the piano in a recital of Russian songs.
+Her other daughter is the oboist Sarah Francis.